 TGbe editor: Please revise the paragraphs of the subclause as shown below [CID 1106]

-An HE STA that transmits an HE TB PPDU a SIFS after the end of a received PPDU follows the procedure in 26.5.2.3 (Non-AP STA behavior for UL MU operation).

 The SIFS is the time from the end of the previous PPDU[+SigExt] to the beginning of the preamble of the subsequent PPDU as seen on the WM.
+SIFS is the shortest of the IFSs between transmissions from different STAs.
+SIFS shall be used when STAs have seized the medium and need to keep it for the duration of the frame exchange sequence to be performed.
+Using the smallest gap between transmissions within the frame exchange sequence prevents other STAs, which are required to wait for the medium to be idle for a longer gap, from attempting to use the medium, thus giving priority to completion of the frame exchange sequence in progress.

 …